Project-Fluid/manifest/readme.md

 Fluid Q
 ===========
 Project Fluid is an attempt to make android experience much better and different from the regular AOSP standard.
-We are based on Lineage OS, and are very thankful to them as well as everyone else who helped Fluid.
+We are very thankful to everyone else who helped Fluid.
 This a new User Experience and we hope you enjoy using Fluid!

 #stayfluid